Henry C. Smith (judge)

 Henry Cooper Smith (August 3, 1862 – May 15, 1932) was a justice of the Montana Supreme Court from 1907 to 1913.

-Born in Fond du Lac County, Wisconsin, Smith read law with the firms of Sale & Pierce and Norcross & Dinwiddie before gaining admission to the Wisconsin Bar in 1885.
-He moved to Helena, Montana, in 1888 and began practicing law.
+Born in Fond du Lac County, Wisconsin, Smith read law with the firms of Sale & Pierce and Norcross & Dinwiddie prior to admitted to the Wisconsin bar in 1885.

-Smith was elected as a district judge to the First Judicial District in 1896, and in 1906, he was elected an associate justice of the Montana Supreme Court.
-He served from 1907 until his term expired in 1913.
-He then went back to private practice.
-He campaigned during the 1912 Senate election, but was unsuccessful.
+He moved to Helena, Montana, in 1888, practice law and was elected in 1896 as a district judge to the First Judicial District.
+In 1906 would follow his election as an associate justice of the Montana Supreme Court, serving until his term expired in 1913.
+He then returned to private practice.
+He campaigned unsuccessfully for the Senate in 1912.

-Smith assisted future Montana Supreme Court justice Sydney Sanner in studying law.
+Future Montana Supreme Court justice Sydney Sanner read law with Smith.
 Sanner was later elected to fill Smith's vacated seat.

-Smith was married and had three sons.
-He died in Helena, Montana at the age of 69.
+Smith had married, had three sons and died in Helena, Montana at the age of 69.